-The next Watson Fothergill Walk will take place on 16th February 2020.
+The next Watson Fothergill Walks will take place on 29 March and 26 April 2020.
 Tickets are available from Eventbrite.

 Why did the Victorians think a mortgage was like a monkey?
 How can one architect have two names on one building?
 What links one of Nottingham’s foremost Victorian architects with Mick Jagger and Thomas Hardy?

 All these questions and more are answered on a guided walk around the buildings of architect Watson Fothergill in Nottingham City Centre.
 Learn about the work of one of Nottingham’s most prominent Victorian architects, his signature style and the influence of the Gothic on the city’s buildings.

 This is a walk of approximately 2km (1.25 miles) taking around 2 hours.